-SGMA requires the Department to "...evaluate whether a groundwater sustainability plan adversely affects the ability of an adjacent basin to implement their groundwater sustainability plan or impedes achievement of sustainability goals in an adjacent basin."183 Furthermore, the GSP Regulations state that minimum thresholds defined in each GSP be designed to avoid causing undesirable results in adjacent basins or affecting the ability of adjacent basins to achieve sustainability goals.184
+SGMA requires the Department to "...evaluate whether a groundwater sustainability plan adversely affects the ability of an adjacent basin to implement their groundwater sustainability plan or impedes achievement of sustainability goals in an adjacent basin."
+Furthermore, the GSP Regulations state that minimum thresholds defined in each GSP be designed to avoid causing undesirable results in adjacent basins or affecting the ability of adjacent basins to achieve sustainability goals.
+184

 Cuyama Valley has two adjacent groundwater basins: Carrizo Plain and Mil Potrero Area.
 These adjacent basins are designated very low priority and are not required to be managed under SGMA and a GSP.
 The adjacent Carrizo Plain basin is separated by a watershed divide and groundwater divide, which exhibit divergent groundwater flow and are generally considered a barrier to groundwater flow across the boundary.
-The Badlands Threshold Region of the Basin adjacent to Mil Potrero basin is relatively high in elevation, does not have active wells, and is separated from the adjacent basins resulting from the minimum thresholds defined in the Plan.185
+The Badlands Threshold Region of the Basin adjacent to Mil Potrero basin is relatively high in elevation, does not have active wells, and is separated from the adjacent basin by a groundwater divide.
+The Plan does not anticipate any impacts to adjacent basins resulting from the minimum thresholds defined in the Plan.